-If you re-coat before the solvent evaporates from the coating, the evaporation process will be halted and the solvent (water or oil) will remain trapped between two coats and prevent the next coats to adhere properly.
+If you re-coat before the solvent evaporates from the coating, the evaporation process will be halted and the solvent (water or oil) will remain trapped between two coats and prevent the next coats from adhering properly.

-The trapped solvent can blend through, causing color differentiations and uneven drying times when the next coating is applied.
+The trapped solvent can bleed through, causing color differentiations and uneven drying times when the next coating is applied.
 This is more noticeable when re-coating over tinted polyurethane.

-To ensure a durable, moisture-resistant, and glossy polyurethane finish, it’s important to allow enough drying time between polyurethane coats.
+To ensure a durable, moisture-resistant, and glossy polyurethane finish, allow enough drying time between polyurethane coats.

 How Long Does Polyurethane Take to Cure?

-It takes water-based polyurethane 24 hours to fully cure and oil-based polyurethane 48 hours to fully cure.
+Water-based polyurethane takes 24 hours to cure (fully dry), while oil-based polyurethane takes 48 hours to dry.
 The curing time refers to the duration it takes for the coating to become hard, glossy, moisture-resistant, and UV-resistant.

 After the coating cures, it goes through a process called Cross-linking.
 Cross-linking is “fundamental for obtaining a durable film that keeps the pigment particles together and adherent to the support”, according to ACS Applied Polymer Materials 2021 3 (4), 1912-1922.

-During evaporation, the solvent (water or oil) evaporates from the sealant and the coating dries.
+During evaporation, the solvent (water or oil) evaporates and the coating dries.
 During curing, the solvent particles react with the oxygen in the atmosphere, causing the particles to harden and bond together.